jayoung/Rtest_and_Rnotes/Rscripts/multiple_sequence_alignments/alignment_coordinates.md

     ## [33]   492 ATG--------------------...CATTGAGGCGGGACTCGGCTGA olive_baboon_CENP...
     ## [34]   492 ATG--------------------...CATTGAGGCGGGACTCGGCTGA green_monkey_CENP...

-Define which sequence is our reference - the sequence to which coordinates refer
+Figure out the name of our reference sequence (human) - the sequence which we want coordinates to refer to:

 ``` r
 ref_name <- grep("human_", names(aln), value=TRUE)